Oracle Licensing

 Example Scenarios and Impact:

-After Oracleโ€™s 2019 policy change, they technically needed subscriptions but didnโ€™t realize it.
-In 2023, when Oracle switched to per-employee licensing, this company of, say, 2,000 employees suddenly faced either paying for 2,000 Java subscriptions or urgently removing Oracle JDK from systems.
+In 2023, when Oracle switched to per-employee licensing, this company, with, say, 2,000 employees, suddenly faced either paying for 2,000 Java subscriptions or urgently removing Oracle JDK from its systems.

-The cost could be $12 per employee per month (with a volume discount)โ€”roughly $288,000 per yearโ€”where previously they paid $0 because they used the free JDK.
+The cost could be $12 per employee per month (with a volume discount)โ€”roughly $288,000 per yearโ€”whereas previously, they paid $0 because they used the free JDK.

-This prompted immediate action: the company had to inventory all Java installations, decide whether toย uninstall or replace Oracle Java with OpenJDKย on many machines, and then purchase subscriptions only for the systems thatย needed Oracleโ€™s version (if any).
+This prompted immediate action: the company had to inventory all Java installations, decide whether to uninstall or replace Oracle Java with OpenJDK on many machines, and then purchase subscriptions only for the systems that needed Oracleโ€™s version (if any).

 Many enterprises are going through this process: determining how much Oracle Java they use and weighing the steep subscription cost against the effort of migrating to a non-Oracle JDK.
 The impact has been so significant that, as noted, most of Oracleโ€™s Java customers are exploring alternatives.

-These alternatives include builds like Azul Zulu, Amazon Corretto, IBM Semeru, BellSoft Liberica, etc., which are Java SE implementations without Oracleโ€™s fees.
-Some organizations that require long-term support for older Java versions and donโ€™t want to pay Oracle have turned to third-party support providers or multi-vendor setups (for example, keeping Oracle JDK for critical apps that need it, but using OpenJDK for others).
+Some organizations that require long-term support for older Java versions and donโ€™t want to pay Oracle have turned to third-party support providers or multi-vendor setups (for example, maintaining Oracle JDK for critical applications that require it, but using OpenJDK for others).

-One specific scenario: If an organization has, say, 100 Java applications running on 10 servers and 500 developer laptops, under the old model, they might have needed (for example) 10 processor licenses for the servers and 500 NUPs for the users, or something similar.
+One specific scenario: If an organization has, say, 100 Java applications running on 10 servers and 500 developer laptops under the old model, they might have needed (for example) 10 processor licenses for the servers and 500 NUPs for the users or something similar.

 Under the new model, if the company has 5,000 employees, theyโ€™d pay for all 5,000, even though only 500 use Java directly.
 This effectively taxes the whole organization for Java usage.

-Others are negotiating with Oracle.
 In some cases, Oracle may adjust the count (excluding employees who never use a computer, etc.), but thatโ€™s all on a case-by-case negotiation and not guaranteed by policy (the contract wording for the employee definition is pretty broad).

 Read Oracle Java SE Licensing Compliance FAQ.